puppetlabs/bolt/pre-docs/bolt_connect_puppetdb.md

 To configure the Bolt PuppetDB client, add a `puppetdb` section to `~/.puppetlabs/bolt/bolt.yaml` with the following values:

 -   `server-urls`: An array containing the PuppetDB host to connect to.
 Include the protocol `https` and the port, which is usually `8081`.
 For example, `https://my-master.example.com:8081`.
--   `cacert`: The path to the ca certificate for puppetdb.
+-   `cacert`: The path to the ca certificate for PuppetDB.

 If you are using certificate authentication also set: